sosullivan7221/datasci_2_manipulation/README.md

 # datasci_2_manipulation
-modifying and cleaning up a dataframe, creating new columns and pivot tables for analysis
+Modifying and cleaning up a data frame, creating new columns and pivot tables for analysis.

+Uses same Google Colab notebook as the first assignment, week 2 code below all of the week 1 code/datasets